johnmathews/johnmathews.github.io.old/content/articles/20170505_aeternity.md

 These are my notes on the AEternity blockchain project, I'm not affiliated with the AEternity team.

 Aeternity is a new blockchain project that is pre-launch.
-The headline goal is to securely facilitate large volumes of smart-contracts which interface with external data sources, via a decentralised oracle based on prediction markets.
-These terms are explains below.
+The headline goal is to securely facilitate large volumes of smart-contracts which interface with external data sources.
+This is made possible via a decentralised oracle based on prediction markets.
+These terms are explained below.
 The AEternity project has proposed several notable technical features:

 - Smart Contracts in state-channels
 - Oracles and native prediction markets